 Solutions for a Water-Starved World

-For decades, Jewish National Fund has been working to bolster Israel’s water economy by developing alternative water sources, advancing Israeli agriculture, and improving water quality.
+For decades, Jewish National Fund as a part of the support for the land and people of Israel has been working to bolster Israel’s water economy by developing alternative water sources, advancing Israeli agriculture, and improving water quality.
 The results are impressive.
 JNF’s work with water has increased Israel’s water economy by over 15% through the treatment, recycling, and collection of both waste and runoff water, responsible aquifer drilling, and river rehabilitation.

 We have built over 250 reservoirs, which has raised the amount of recycled water in Israel from 4% to over 85% today.
 Furthermore, over half of Israel’s agricultural water comes from recycled and reused wastewater, and most of that water is supplied by JNF reservoirs.